pink-gorilla/notebook/README.md

 # Pink Gorilla Notebook

-Pink Gorilla Notebook is a rich browser based notebook style REPL for Clojure and ClojureScript.
-It aims at extensibility (development- and runtime) and user experience while being very lightweight.
+Pink Gorilla Notebook is a decendant of [Gorilla REPL](http://gorilla-repl.org).
+It is a rich browser based notebook style REPL for Clojure and ClojureScript which aims at extensibility (development- and runtime) and user experience while being very lightweight.
 Extensibility primarily revolves around UI widgets and data.
+As of October 2019, it already enhances its parent project in various ways.

 Use cases we are trying to cover are

-- Quick experiments and demos (Clojure/ClojureScript libraries!) that can be persisted
+- Persistent experiments and demos (Clojure/ClojureScript libraries!)
 - Courses and education on all matters related to clojure
 - Data science
 - Pluggable "alien" JEE webapp instrumentation